 Is your company prepared to prevent a ransomware attack?
 Ransomware is a serious problem that affects businesses.
 The good news is that you can take measures to reduce your company’s risk of a ransomware attack.

-Be sure to use these tips to help safeguard your company.
+Be sure to use these ransomware protection tips to help safeguard your company.
 If you believe that a ransomware attack already compromises your company, don’t hesitate.
 Contact us today if you’re interested in IT solutions for your business.